mabamano/CVPro_Competition_Kit_V2/README.md

 The CV Pro Competition kit is crafted for the future engineers who compete in various competitions, opening the door to the realm of autonomous technology, and enabling exploration in the sphere of cutting-edge innovations.The kit empowers users with functionalities including color sensors and ultrasonic sensors for color detection and obstacle avoidance during navigation.
 It can effectively monitor its surroundings using these sensors and even follow a specified color path when programmed accordingly.
 Our CV Pro competition kit seamlessly integrates with Android mobile phones for optimal compatibility and performance.

+## You can download the APK from this [link](https://drive.google.com/drive/u/0/folders/1uq9PmImZiYLncMbVU259YYULkfPL1bhg)

 ## Get the source code

 - You can download the repository as a [zip file](https://github.com/robotixdevteam/CVPro_Competition_Kit/archive/refs/heads/master.zip) and extract it into a folder of your choice.